Yoga Therapy | Benefits and How it is Used

 How does yoga affect the mind and body?

 Practising yoga can regulate your nervous system, promoting relaxation and mindfulness.
-Moving through the physical postures of yoga affects the parasympathetic nervous system, which helps calm the body’s fight-or-flight response and decreases stress hormones such as cortisol.
+Moving through the physical postures affect the parasympathetic nervous system, which helps calm the body’s fight-or-flight response and decreases stress hormones such as cortisol.

 Yoga can also affect the vagus nerve, an integral nerve that transmits messages from the brain to the digestive, respiratory, and nervous systems, calming the nervous system and relieving stress.
 Many of the breathing exercises and physical postures of yoga activate the nerve, helping you cope with difficult emotions and challenging mental states.